egrojgonzalez/GettingAndCleaningData/CodeBook.md

 * Merge train and test data sets
 * Extract the mean and standard deviation for each measure
 * Load the activity and the subject labels.
-* calcuated average of each variable for each activity and each subject.
+* Calculate average of each variable for each activity and each subject.
 * Create the titydataset.txt in the working directory.

+##Orignal Data set Information:

+Human Activity Recognition Using Smartphone Data Set [smartlab](https://sites.google.com/site/smartlabunige/software-datasets/har-dataset)

+Autuors:
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012.